 -

-Brush on the paint stripper/ wood stain remover with the wood grain
+Brush on the stripper/ wood stain remover with the wood grain

 -